 Additional Duties on Imported Vehicles and Parts May Result From New Investigation: Comment and Hearing Dates Imminent

 Not long after President Trump announced that the U.S. would impose tariffs on steel and aluminum, the Department of Commerce launched an investigation that may lead to additional duties on imported vehicles and automotive parts.
-Effective May 23, 2018, the Department will now examine whether imports of vehicles and auto parts threaten U.S. national security.
+Effective, the Department will now examine whether imports of vehicles and auto parts threaten U.S. national security.

 The Department issued a statement saying, “During the past 20 years, imports of passenger vehicles have grown from 32 percent of cars sold in the United States to 48 percent.
 From 1990 to 2017, employment in motor vehicle production declined by 22 percent, even though Americans are continuing to purchase automobiles at record levels.
 Now, American owned vehicle manufacturers in the United States account for only 20 percent of global research and development in the automobile sector, and American auto part manufacturers account for only 7 percent in that industry.”